nhatdang2604/GoSQL/readme.md

 ## How to compile thrift source into Go language ?

-To compile thrift source into Go, from root folder, please run the below command `thrift -r --gen go thrift/main.thrift
+To compile thrift source into Go, from root folder, please run the below command `thrift -r -v --gen go --out vendor thrift/main.thrift`

 There would be /gen-go folder compiled into root folder